Petrotrin: Refining

 In 1956, Trinidad Leaseholds Ltd was acquired by Texaco where by April 1960, the No 8 Topping Unit came on stream along with a lubricating oil plant, canning plant and a paraffins plant with production increasing and peaking to 360,000 barrels per day by 1970.
 Following the unrest of the 1970 Black Power Revolution, throughput was down to 183,000 barrels per day yet the refinery continued to be viable.
-By late 1984, Texaco assets including the refinery was acquired by the State and placed under the state company Trintoc which itself was merged to form Petrotrin in 1993.
-By 1997, upgrades to infrastructure, instrumentation, and environmental systems were competed.
+By late 1984, Texaco assets including the refinery was acquired by the State and placed under the state company Trintoc, which itself was merged to form Petrotrin in 1993.
+By 1997, upgrades to infrastructure, instrumentation, and environmental systems were completed.
 This was done to improve product quality by reducing the sulfur content and increasing octane moving production from 90,000 to 160,000 barrels per day.
 More upgrades were done on the plants as recent as 2011.
 By being the only refinery in operation in the Caribbean, Trinidad & Tobago became the supplier of refined petroleum products to the rest of the region.

 Petrotrin produced 48047 oilbbl/d and had proven reserves totaling 439585 Moilbbl.

 The refinery had a capacity of 190 koilbbl/d and it was the only refinery in the world that operated alongside a wildlife park.

 Closure

 Petrotrin became the embodiment of poor corporate governance, expressed in bad policy decisions, wastage, corruption and nepotism across governments.
-The power of the Oilfield Workers’ Trade Union over the company due to consolidation of past state oil companies made it even more difficult for management to institute changes.
+The power of the Oilfields Workers' Trade Union over the company due to consolidation of past state oil companies made it even more difficult for management to institute changes.
 On 28 August 2018, it was announced by Prime Minister Dr Keith Rowley that Petrotrin would have to be shut down (although earlier stating in his political campaign they would not shut down the state-owned company) because of the government and company's inability to generate a profit during a period of low oil prices, where TT$8 billion was lost over five years.
 Also cited by the government was lack of competitiveness, declining production, TT$12 billion in debt, and the loss of foreign exchange due to the importation of oil to be used together with locally produced oil to keep the refinery in operation.
 According to the government, a cash injection of TT$25 billion would be required to refresh its infrastructure and repay its debt.
 On 30 November 2018, Petrotrin was shut down with the country's largest refinery officially closed after 101 years in operation.
 Approximately 5,500 permanent and temporary/casual employees lost their jobs.

 Petrotrin broke into four new companies that became effective from 1 December 2018: